 Illustration of NASA's Transiting Exoplanet Survey Satellite (TESS).
 Photo: NASA

 The results showed that none of the six planets are in the habitable zone, meaning they are very unlikely to support life.
-They are about 2 to 3 times the size of Earth, with a density similar to that of the gas giants in our Solar System (Jupiter, Saturn, Uranus and Neptune).
+They are about 2 to 3 times the size of Earth, with a density similar to that of the gas giant planets in our Solar System (Jupiter, Saturn, Uranus and Neptune).

 “The HF 110067 system is remarkable.
 First, all six planets orbit in resonance, which is very rare.
-Second, the star is very bright, the brightest star ever found to have more than four planets,” said co-author Hugh Osborn from the University of Bern (Switzerland).
+Second, the star is very bright, the brightest star ever found to have more than four planets,” said co-author Hugh Osborn of the University of Bern (Switzerland).

 Hoai Phuong (according to AP)